Last updated on January 23rd, 2021 at 01:56 pm

-From the cool and windy city of Bogota, Sebastian and I set off, heading for the border triangle and the city of Letizia in the Colombian Amazons.
-Letizia borders Brazil and Peru.
+From the cool and windy city of Bogota, Sebastian and I set off, heading for the border triangle and the city of Leticia in the Colombian Amazons.
+Leticia borders Brazil and Peru.
 From Iquitos, the trip takes about one day and to Manaus, it is about 3 days by boat.

 We were led through the park by a young indigenous man and his knowledge was extremely impressive.
 He knew everything about the local cultures, plants, and animals.
 This guide never seemed to miss a detail, which made the visit a perfect introduction for us.